 Ineligible CAS participants include businesses, social enterprises and not-for-profit organizations whose primary mandate is in the real estate industry, whose mandates are deemed not suitable for government funding , as well as municipal, provincial and federal government departments.
 The CAS participant must operate within Lunenburg and Queens counties.

 1) Diagnostic assessments: to conduct a thorough review of all aspects of an existing operation in order to provide an objective assessment of its current performance, key issues and future prospects.

 3) Access to Capital: To source other options for capital beyond government sources of financing.
-Following a pre-screening process confirming a client’s readiness and willingness to entertain venture capital/angel financing, a consultant with expertise in this field will assist the client with the development of a business plan that adheres to the criteria required by venture capital firms in order to facilitate their investment decisions.
+A consultant with expertise in this field will assist the client with the development of a business plan and funding proposals.
+Not intended for new start-ups.

 4) Market Readiness/ Export Potential: To undertake an objective assessment of an existing organization to determine its export readiness and identify areas that require enhancement to successfully enter the export market.
-The analysis would be carried out following discussions with the trade experts at Industry Canada and the provincial departments responsible for economic development.
-This assessment should increase the organizations’ chance for success.
+The analysis would be carried out following discussions with the trade experts at The Candadian Trade Commissioner Service and the provincial departments responsible for economic development.

-5) Specific Studies/Business Plans: Mentoring: To assist an organization with the development and initial implementation of a study or business plan.
+5) Specific Studies/Business Plans: Mentoring: To assist an organization with the development and initial implementation of a study or business plan (not intended for new start0ups).
 It is intended that the Consultant provide guidance and direction while the actual plan is prepared by the organization.

 Want to apply?